ooni/ooni.org/content/donate/_index.md

   link: "https://ooni.org/post/ethiopia-unblocking/"
 - text: "#EgyptCensors: Evidence of recent censorship events in Egypt"
   link: "https://ooni.org/post/egypt-censors/"
-giftText: "Choose your gift as a token of our thanks."
 ---

 * [Free and open source software](https://ooni.org/install/) for detecting internet censorship